Full width project banner image

 Initial analysis - who is the Developer?

 Developer credibility is key for project success.
-Double-check if they've built industrial before or if it's the first project.
-Ask the Agent about it and search the Developer online.
-Experienced Property Developers have websites showcasing past projects.
-Visit their completed sites in person for quality, look, and feel.
-New entities per project or SPVs (Special Purpose Vehicles) are normal (e.g., fresh ABN/ACN), but investigate the parent/management company for track record, financial stability, and reviews.
+Check whether they've built industrial before - ask the agent and search online.
+Experienced developers have websites showcasing past projects; visit completed sites to get a feel for quality.
+New entities per project (Special Purpose Vehicles with a fresh ABN/ACN) are normal, but dig into the parent or management company for track record, financial stability, and reviews.
+Look for industry body memberships and read buyer testimonials.

-Tips: Look for solid Developer experience.
-Visit a past project for a walk-through - talk to occuipers about their experience if possible.
+Tips: Look for verifiable experience.
+Visit a past project if you can - talk to occupiers about their experience firsthand.

 Initial analysis - project timeframe and approval status